Transportation in Cartagena

 Queso, Queso y Queso

-We watched Deditos de queso (cheese fingers) being rolled and tasted Patacones con queso, green banana “cookies” with cheese.
+We watched the preparation of Deditos de queso (cheese fingers) and tasted Patacones con queso, green banana “cookies” with cheese.
 One of our favorite snacks was the Bocadillo con queso, Guava with a piece of white cheese.

 Cartagena specialty